rgentul/Interactive-Lab-Hub/Lab 3/README.md

 *Document how the system works*

+This interface uses the button to have the user answer yes/no to questions asked by the Pi.
+I'm using both audio via speakers and text on the LED screen because the voice isn't terribly clear on its own.
+If users press the button once after a question is asked, "True" is marked.
+If nothing is pressed and 5 seconds pass, "False" is marked.
+I've inputted varying audio responses for right and wrong answers.
+One wrong answer or answering all 4 questions correctly will end the program.

+I attempted to add a speech2text element into this lab to at least have the user announce when they're ready to begin, but I got stuck downloading the Vosk model.
+Seems like the link to download the model is broken: https://alphacephei.com/vosk/models

 *Include videos or screencaptures of both the system and the controller.*

+Here's a full video of the system in action: https://drive.google.com/file/d/11_2mAgMTeQBhfTVOzWrkGGtjAZEyV3GH/view?usp=sharing

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)